eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/provider.md

 Each binding will then be presented by its own repository (= graph).
 Each graph usually corresponds to a use case role, such as the SUPPLIER providing either RUL or HI prognosis function in a Behaviour Twin Prognosis.
 The use case role will determine the ontology concepts which the use case participant may need to provide/map or consume in its skills.
 In the following example, we map existing API backends to the [Behaviour Ontology](https://w3id.org/catenax/ontology/behaviour), the [Reliability Ontology](https://w3id.org/catenax/ontology/reliability), the [Vehicle Ontology](https://w3id.org/catenax/ontology/vehicle), the [Function Ontology](https://w3id.org/catenax/ontology/function), the [Common (Dataspace) Ontology](https://w3id.org/catenax/ontology/common) and the [Core (Meta) Ontology](https://w3id.org/catenax/ontology/core) - all being part of the [Complete (Merged) Ontology](https://w3id.org/catenax/ontology).

 The below binding resources are written in a [Terse Triple Language - TTL](https://www.w3.org/TR/turtle/) syntax suitable for [RDF4J](https://rdf4j.org/documentation/tools/repository-configuration/) repositories.
-Note that the network interface is not supposed to be public (hence we do not use authentication there), but should only be visible to the [Agent Plane](agent_edc).
+Note that the network interface is not supposed to be public (hence authentication is not used there), but should only be visible to the [Agent Plane](agent_edc).

 ```yaml
 my-remoting-agent: